1- Protect yourself by avoiding tick habitats when possible.

 2. American Dog Tick or Wood Tick

-3. The Brown Dog Tick is best known for infesting houses, apartments etc. because it likes a dry environment.
-Throwing this one in the dryer may not kill it.
+3. The Brown Dog Tick is best known for infesting houses, apartments etc. because it likes a dry environment and its life cycle is quick, about 3 months.
+If this one is hitchhiking on your clothes, throwing it in the dryer may not kill it.

 4. The Lone Star Tick, best known for spreading Rocky Mountain Spotted Fever.